spacelift-io/user-documentation/docs/integrations/cloud-providers/gcp.md

 # Google Cloud Platform (GCP)

+!!! info
+    Please note that for GCP integration, we recommend using [OIDC](oidc.md)

 ## About the integration

 Spacelift GCP integration allows Spacelift to manage your Google Cloud resources without the need for long-lived static credentials.
 In order to achieve that Spacelift create a [service account](https://cloud.google.com/iam/docs/service-accounts){: rel="nofollow"} inside our project dedicated for your Stack.
 We show you the globally unique email of this service account, which you can add to your GCP organizations and/or projects with the right level of access.